gSUz92nc/Svelte-Supabase-Stripe-Starter/README.md

 ## Credits
-This project is heavily inspired by the [Next.js Subscription Starter](https://github.com/vercel/nextjs-subscription-payments) by Vercel
+This project is heavily inspired by the [Next.js Subscription Starter](https://github.com/vercel/nextjs-subscription-payments) by Vercel, which I only found out about because of [this](https://www.youtube.com/watch?v=I7CFD99sp1g) video by Supabase.

 ## Things to do